ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 # Contributing

 We use [GitHub](https://github.com/ElektraInitiative/libelektra/) to maintain this initiative.
-First of all you will need a GitHub account and [Git](https://www.git-scm.com/).
+First you will need a GitHub account and [Git](https://www.git-scm.com/).
 If you are interested to use an IDE, there are IDEs which Elektra developers currently use, e.g.:

 - [CLion](https://www.jetbrains.com/clion/) with a [tutorial](/doc/tutorials/contributing-clion.md)